sparksinfosec/dot/README.md

 # Stephen Sparks Dot File

+* Look at a script that will do everything (big may need something with alot of care)
+* Need to refine docs
 * Update with a setup script (either per tool or one master shell script)
 * Set up symbolic links for you
 * Detail additional steps for custom env